oresttokovenko/resume-workflow/README.md

 # Resume Workflow Tool

-The Typst Resume Workflow tool automates the creation of customized resume directories and files for specific job applications, allowing users to quickly generate and organize their application materials.
-It leverages Typst for resume generation, creates a `job_description.txt` file to track job descriptions, and gracefully handles existing directories.
-It is also recommended to use a `conf.typ` file in the root for consistent formatting, importing it with `#import "../../conf.typ": *`
+The Resume Workflow tool automates the creation of customized resume directories and files for specific job applications, and gracefully handles existing directories.
+At a minimum, this tool creates a `job_description.txt` file, but has the capacity for much more.
+The _template folder can be used to include additional template files, and it can either be empty or contain files to be copied over during the resume generation process.

 ## For Use